i-am-grub/VRxC_ELRS/README.md

 ## Requirements

 - RotorHazard v4.1.0+ is required to run the plugin
-- A connected device that can run the ExpressLRS Timer Backpack (avaliable in the v1.5 release)
+- A connected device that can run the ExpressLRS Timer Backpack (available in the v1.5 release)
     - Connections over USB or UART will both work

 ## Installation